 “The thing about this flag is that it doesn’t matter which side of the river I’m on, it doesn’t matter who I voted for, it doesn’t matter who I cheer for…there’s no barrier, there’s nothing that I have to worry about because we’re on the same team.”
 Prather said.

 Now, “flag swag" is found in tons of places around Wichita, including many Visit Wichita partners.
-If you want to be a part of the positive movement or just want a little piece of Wichita to take home with you, check out many downtown stores including places like Bungalow 26, The Workroom, and Lucinda's.
+If you want to be a part of the positive movement or just want a little piece of Wichita to take home with you, check out many downtown stores including places like Bungalow 26, The Workroom, Generations Antiques, Urban Interiors, The Health Connection, The Spice Merchant, and Wichita Screen Printing.